3 Essential Tools for a Blogger in Action

 Mental Bandwidth

 Tool fatigue is real.
 Each tool adds cognitive load.
+A blogger managing 15 tools makes 15 micro-decisions daily about which tool to use.
 Simplicity scales better than complexity.
+The most successful bloggers I know manage 7-8 tools maximum.

 For ultra-tight budgets, these combinations work.